ovh/docs/pages/cloud/private-cloud/nsx-t-05-manage-distributed-firewall/guide.en-gb.md

 ### Creating tags

 In the NSX-T interface go to the `Networking`{.action} tab and click. `Segments`{.action} on the left in **Connectivity**.
-Then click on the `vertical suspension points`{.action} to the left of the segment you want to tag and choose `Edit`{.action} from the menu.
+Then click on the `three vertical ellipsis`{.action} to the left of the segment you want to tag and choose `Edit`{.action} from the menu.

 ![01 Create tag on segment 01](images/01-create-tag-on-segment01.png){.thumbnail}